 We are going to include two functions in our example package, one that builds a tabulation of data and another that fetches some data from s3 before building the tabulation.
 The functions omit things like data validation and error handling that you should include in real production code.

 In a package, functions must be saved in .R files in the R/ folder.
-You can have multiple functions in a single script (suggestions about how to organise your functions is available here) but we will use one function per file for this exercise.
+You can have multiple functions in a single script (see suggestions about how to organise your functions (R Packages book)) but we will use one function per file for this exercise.

 wrangle_data <- function(df, pub_year) {